hpi-sam/sct-validation-framework/src/de/hpi/mod/sim/env/stations.md

 ## Entities

 - **Station:** Contains (3) Batteries and (5) Queue-Positions.
-Is used to get new packages or recharge
+Is used to get new packages or recharge.
+A Drive-Lock checks that only 1 Robot drives from arrival to queue or battery to queue at a time
 - **Queue:** Contains all robots how want to drive to the station.
 If all queue-positions are reserved, no robot can drive to the station
 - **Battery:** While inside a battery, a robot can recharge.
 A robot has to wait for permission to leave a battery and drive to the queue
 - **Station-Range:** The Stations which are in use.
 Can be increased if needed.

 ## Goals

-- Only 1 robot should drive from a stations arrival-position or battery to the queue-start at the same time
+- Only 1 robot should drive from a stations arrival-position or battery to the queue-start at the same time (Drive-Lock)
 - If a stations queue is full it will not get a reservation for a new robot until a queue-position is free
 - A robots target position in the station is either a battery or loading-position
 - Each station from the default station range should be accessed at the same rate